Archives For custom resolution

 That’s all.
 Enjoy!

 Your preferred screen resolution is not available in the Display settings?
-Well, here I’m going to show you how to add a custom screen resolution in Ubuntu 17.04 (Work on all current Ubuntu releases).
+Well, here I’m going to show you how to add a custom screen resolution in your Ubuntu desktop.

 xrandr